RingierIMU/rtc_23_zk/README.md

     ~/zokrates compile -i addToTen.code
     ```

-    You should see your code being "flattened" like we went over in our example from the slides

 3. Now that we have our circuit, we need our "trusted setup"
     ```
     ~/zokrates setup